-Stage Description

-1 Public Participation Completed - July 2019

-Opportunities for interested parties and statutory

-consultees to consider the options for the plan

-before the final document is produced

-2 Public Participation Round 2 February/March 2020

-As above

-3 Pre-Submission Publication October/November 2020

-The Island Committee of Italy and the Island Bloom

-The Joint Committee publishes the Local Plan

-which is followed with a 6 week period when

-formal representations can be made on the

-4 Submission Local Plan.
-December 2020 onwards

-4 Submission December 2020 onwards

-The Joint Committee submits the Local Plan to

-the Secretary of State

-5 Independent Examination Hearing December 2020 onwards

-3

-Held by a Planning Inspector into objections

-raised on the Local Plan

-6 Inspector's Report August 2021 (estimate)

-This will report whether if the Plan is 'Sound' or

-'Not Sound'.
-The Inspector may make

-recommendations to make the plan 'sound'

-7 Adoption September 2021 (dependent on timescales

-for the examination)

-Final stage, the Joint Committee will formally

-need to adopt the Local Plan and it will then be

-used in making planning decisions.

-used in making planning decisions.
+Stage Description 1 Public Participation Completed - July 2019 Opportunities for interested parties and statutory consultees to consider the options for the plan before the final document is produced 2 Public Participation Round 2 February/March 2020 As above 3 Pre-Submission Publication October/November 2020 The Joint Committee publishes the Local Plan which is followed with a 6 week period when formal representations can be made on the Local Plan.
+4 Submission December 2020 onwards The Joint Committee submits the Local Plan to the Secretary of State 5 Independent Examination Hearing December 2020 onwards Held by a Planning Inspector into objections raised on the Local Plan 6 Inspector's Report August 2021 (estimate) This will report whether if the Plan is 'Sound' or 'Not Sound'.
+The Inspector may make recommendations to make the plan 'sound' 7 Adoption September 2021 (dependent on timescales for the examination) Final stage, the Joint Committee will formally need to adopt the Local Plan and it will then be used in making planning decisions.

-&lt;sup>2 With subsequent minor amendments published in February 2019.
+2 With subsequent minor amendments published in February 2019.